/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 What Nonprofits Actually Want

-Nonprofits aren't chasing the longest feature list.
-They want hours they can trust.
+Nonprofits aren't chasing the chasing the longest feature list; they want hours they can trust.

 Then there's proof.
 When part of a paycheck comes from a grant, you need to show how those hours were spent.
 Some nonprofits also want to count volunteer hours for their annual report.
-No single tool nails all of it, so the right pick shifts with what you need most.
+No single tool nails it all, so the right pick shifts with what you need most.

 Quick Picks: The Best Time Clock Software for Nonprofits at a Glance